Flint Spirits

-The Flint Spirits logo used for the 1988–89 season.
+The Flint Spirits logo used for the 1989-90 season, when they were an affiliate of the New York Rangers.

 The Flint Spirits were a professional hockey team in Flint, Michigan from 1985 to 1990, and played their home games at the IMA Sports Arena.
 They were a part of the International Hockey League and replaced the recently departed Flint Generals team.
 They compiled an overall record of 162–220–28.
 Prior to the 1990–91 season, the original Fort Wayne Komets were moved to Albany, New York, and a group from Fort Wayne, Indiana, purchased the Spirits and relocated them to Fort Wayne in time to begin the season.

-The Spirits were once an affiliate of the New York Rangers.
+For the 1989-90 season, the Spirits were the top farm club of the New York Rangers.